chris-stanton50/particles-cdssm/docs/API.md

 The classes/functions listed below will comprise the first release version of the `particles_cdssm` package.

-Particle-MCMC based classes remain under development.
+Particle-MCMC based classes that extend to parameter vector $\theta$ remain under development.

 ## Online Filtering ($X_t | Y_{1:t}=y_{1:t}: t \in \{1, \dots, T\}$)